jhamon/jhamon.github.com/blog/content/AnkiSRS.md

 largely *content-based* educational curriculum (e.g. history, social studies, etc), then you aren't really being asked to do anything at all of lasting educational value.

+It's only by pure luck that I stumbled onto online language learning communities who take memorization very seriously.
+And the techniques self language learners are using seem broadly applicable to other fields.

 ## Spaced repetition offers some advantages